medienreaktor/Medienreaktor.Meilisearch/README.md

       enable: true
 ```

-Properties of Content-NodeTypes that should be included in fulltext search must also be configured appropriately:
+Properties of Content NodeTypes that should be included in fulltext search must also be configured appropriately:

 ```yaml
 'Neos.NodeTypes:Text':